eddelbuettel/r2u/README.md

 (In either example, replace `focal` with `jammy` for use with Ubuntu 22.04.)

-Third, and optionally, if you do not yet have the current R version, run these fourlines (or use the [standard CRAN repo setup](https://cloud.r-project.org/bin/linux/ubuntu/))
+Third, and optionally, if you do not yet have the current R version, run these four lines (or use the [standard CRAN repo setup](https://cloud.r-project.org/bin/linux/ubuntu/))

     wget -q -O- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc \